Haletudse/csgo-config-1v1/README.md

-# -CSGO-1v1-Config
+# CSGO 1on1 Config
-My 1v1 config for Counter-Strike: Global Offensive.
+My 1on1 config for Counter-Strike: Global Offensive.